 - This is CRUCIAL!!!!
 If you don't use the right paint pens/markers, your design will wash right off :(

 - Large felt stickers or vinyl letters (do not use regular paper stickers–they will be very difficult to remove from your mug) OR you could use a pencil to sketch out your own design

 - An oven

 - Nail polish remover and q-tips to easily wipe off any mistakes that you make

-1) Clean your mug with rubbing alcohol to remove any oils from it.
-Then place a felt sticker or vinyl letter on your mug.
+Clean your mug with rubbing alcohol to remove any oils from it.
+Then place your sticker or vinyl letter on your mug.

-4) Place your mugs inside the oven AND THEN heat it to 350 degrees.
-Do not pre-heat your oven before putting the mugs inside.
-Once the 350 temperature is reached, let your mugs “bake” for 30 minutes.
-I recommend setting them upside down directly on an oven grate–if you sit them on a cookie sheet it may cause your mugs to discolor (unless they are brand new cookie sheets).
 After they have baked for 30 minutes at 350 degrees, turn off the oven and let the mugs cool down inside the oven.
 Once the oven has completely cooled, remove your mugs.
-You may notice that the color of your paint changed a bit after they are baked–this is normal (some colors are affected more than others).
+You may notice that the color of your paint changes a bit once they are baked–this is normal (some colors are affected more than others).

 Now, I bet you are wondering if you can really wash them.
 YES, you can!
 I usually hand-wash mine, BUT I have also run my Sharpie mugs through the dishwasher when I've been feeling lazy and the designs haven't washed off.
 That said, if you want your design to last as long as possible, I'd recommend hand-washing them.